Maria Guazzaroni Jacobs, PhD

-- Latin America Lead, Global Regulatory Policy and Intelligence
+US and Latin America Policy Lead, Global Regulatory Policy and Intelligence, Janssen , Argentina

 Sonia has over 15 years of professional legal, health policy and regulatory policy experience in the Latin American biopharmaceutical industry.
 As legal counsel specialized in commercial, business and corporate law, she has provided extensive legal advice to pharmaceutical companies in the region, including pharmaceutical law, intellectual property, business transactions, regulatory matters and corporate healthcare compliance, among others.
 She joined Johnson & Johnson in 2016 as Latin America Lead for Global Regulatory Policy & Intelligence.
 She holds a Master of Laws degree on International Trade Law from the University of South Africa and a Law degree from the University of Buenos Aires, Argentina.

 Fernanda Lessa, MBA, MPH

 Pharmacist, with MBA and Masters in Public Health, with more than a decade focusing on regulatory strategies to strengthen health systems across the globe.